Image art by Jonan Everett

 Next you will determine your adjustments from income.
 The most common will be IRA deductions, educator expenses, the deductible portion of self-employment tax, alimony paid, and student loan interest.

-Once you’ve determined the total of your possible itemized deductions, you will compare this to your available standard deduction and take the bigger of the two, as deductions reduce the amount of income you have to pay tax on.
+Once you’ve determined the total of your possible itemized deductions, you will compare this to your available standard deduction and take the larger of the two, as deductions reduce the amount of income on which you have to pay tax.

-Subtract your deduction amount and your allowance for exemptions from your AGI, and you’ll get your taxable income.
+Subtract your deduction amount from your AGI, and you’ll get your taxable income.
 Write that amount on the return, then look up the tax for it in the tax tables.

 Your tax is reduced by the amount of the credit.
 You get the whole thing, the whole enchilada.

 For example, a $1,000 tax credit lowers your taxes by $1,000.
-There are child tax credits, education credits, retirement savings credits, childcare credits, and a couple of others.
+There are child tax credits, education credits, retirement savings credits, childcare credits, credits for the usage of renewable energy (like solar panels), and a few others.
 Not all are refundable.

 In some cases there can be an add-in, which increases your tax liability here.
 For self-employed people, this will be in the form of self-employment tax.
 This is essentially the Social Security tax on self-employment income.
 So it’s not really a penalty for being self-employed, though it may feel that way.

 You will add up the total here (if any) and add it to the total from above for your total tax.
 This is noteworthy, so we will pause momentarily.